weiserman/ahm-gr-scanner-light-mode/.qoder/repowiki/en/content/UI Components/Dialog System.md

 - Usage examples for common dialog patterns (confirmation, alert, custom content)
 - Lifecycle, z-index management, keyboard navigation, and accessibility features
 - Styling customization, responsive behavior, and integration patterns
+- Inline dialog implementation patterns replacing browser-native confirm dialogs
 - Troubleshooting guidance and performance optimization tips

-The goal is to provide both a quick-start guide and an in-depth reference for developers integrating dialogs into their application.
+The goal is to provide both a quick-start guide and an in-depth reference for developers integrating dialogs into their application, with emphasis on maintaining consistent user experience across the application design language.

 ## Project Structure
 The dialog system is implemented under src/components/dialog with two primary files: